Home

 If you're pregnant or could be pregnant, you need to avoid some of the commonly used skin-lightening ingredients as they can be potentially dangerous for your unborn baby.
 Be sure to check that you're using pregnancy-safe skincare products with your healthcare professional.

-Not sure which of these topical treatments is right for you?
+Not sure what topical treatments is right for you?
 Software's pigmentation treatment is here to help.
 Our Australian health practitioners will take a look at your skin and build you a customised way to treat your melasma — all with an online consult.
 And, if you are pregnant, they can advise you on the safest ways to treat it.

 Once your custom formula is developed by our skin experts, it's compounded for you and sent straight to your door — no need to leave the house or spend money on expensive appointments.